ehazlett/circuit/README.md

 Huge thanks to @jessfraz [netns](https://github.com/jessfraz/netns) for inspiration :)

+# Usage
-The following assume you have CNI plugins.
+The following examples assume you have CNI plugins.
 Checkout the [CNI docs](https://github.com/containernetworking/cni#running-the-plugins) on getting started (mainly just `clone` and `./build`).
 From there you can place those binaries somewhere on your `PATH` and it should just work.

-# Usage
-The following show example usage of Circuit.

 ## Create a Network